Questo articolo è disponibilie anche in: Italian

 Piazza del Teatro di Pompeo, 20, 00186 Roma

 This is not the most famous tiramisù in Roma, but I hope that it will be one day.
-All the desserts are home made in the laboratory inside the shop.
-There are so many different taste.
-Between Pompi and Zum, for me Zum won.
+All the desserts are homemade in the laboratory inside the shop.
+There are so many different tastes.
+Between Pompi and Zum, for me, Zum won.